rzuckerm/glotter2/doc/writing-tests.rst

 .. note::

-    For this example to work, the project keys in your [global Glotter2 configuration][Glotter2-config-projects], must match the names of the enum values letter-for-letter.
+    For this example to work, the project keys in your `global Glotter2 configuration`_, must match the names of the enum values letter-for-letter.